Skip to main content

 # Auto-detect (macOS/Linux)

-ccs cursor auth
+ccs legacy cursor auth

 # Manual import

-ccs cursor auth --manual --token <access-token> --machine-id <32-hex-id>
+ccs legacy cursor auth --manual --token <access-token> --machine-id <32-hex-id>

 Credentials are stored at ~/.ccs/cursor/credentials.json (mode 0o600).